department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/eligibility.md

 - A complete evaluation to determine your abilities, skills, and interests for employment
 - Vocational counseling and rehabilitation planning for employment services
-- Employment services such as job-training, job-seeking skills, resume development, and other work readiness assistance
+- Employment services such as job training, resume development, and other work-readiness support
 - Help finding and keeping a job, including the use of special employer incentives and job accommodations
 - On the Job Training (OJT), apprenticeships, and non-paid work experiences
-- Post-secondary training at a college, vocational, technical or business school
+- Post-secondary training at a college, vocational, technical, or business school
 - Supportive rehabilitation services including case management, counseling, and medical referrals
-- Independent living services if you're unable to work due to the severity of your disabilities
+- Independent-living services if you're unable to work due to the severity of your disabilities